el-gif/Webapp/README.md

-This repository contains the source code of the webapp Wind Energy Forecast, allowing users to view the forecasted wind energy for existing wind power plants and wind farms of at least 10 MW capacity and to access the data with APIs and excel files.
+This repository contains the source code of the webapp Wind Energy Forecast, allowing users to view the forecasted wind energy for existing wind power plants in Europe and to access the data.